AP19110020082/NPW_SPS/README.md

 8. Challenges you ran into during the hackathon.

-   WHILE BRAINSTROMING OUR TEAMMATES HAD DIFFERENT IDEAS AND OPINIONS WHILE HAVING AN APPROACH TO SOLVE THE PROBLEM
+   WHILE BRAINSTROMING OUR TEAMMATES HAD DIFFERENT IDEAS AND OPINIONS WHILE HAVING AN APPROACH TO SOLVE THE PROBLEM.

 9. Technologies used for the project